 Convoy OA 118 departs from Scotland, Convoy OB 118 departs from Liverpool.

 The RAF attacks German shipping in the North Sea without result.

 Western Front: The French and Germans exchange perfunctory artillery fire in the Vosges forest and the Saar.
 The New York Times editorializes: "PARIS: Thoughtful observers here do not expect any change on the Western Front for a long time to come."

 British Government: The Supreme War Council is to meet on 28 March, so the British War Council takes up French Prime Minister Paul Reynaud's proposal that the Allies attack the Soviet oil fields at Baku and Soviet shipping in the Black Sea.
-The decision is unanimous to oppose this plan, and to continue the policy of avoiding direct conflict with the Soviet Union.
+The decision is unanimous to oppose this plan and to continue the policy of avoiding direct conflict with the Soviet Union.
 The true purpose of Reynaud's proposal is perhaps indicated by the fact that it is leaked to the press, which the British find highly objectionable for such sensitive matters.
 The British, or at least Winston Churchill, consider this to have been done for domestic political purposes.
 The British tell General Gamelin and his colleagues of this decision at a preliminary meeting.

 British Propaganda: An editorial in the Daily Mail notes the massive head start by the Nazis, led by Dr. Goebbels, in propaganda and urges effective British propaganda in response.
 While the British, particularly Churchill, have engaged in some very subtle propaganda during occasional speeches, the Nazis have been broadcasting nightly.

 Finland: The government is reshuffled; Risto Ryti stays in charge.

-New Zealand: The new Primes Minister of New Zealand is Peter Fraser, replacing Michael Savage who passes away today in office.
+New Zealand: The new Primes Minister of New Zealand is Peter Fraser, replacing Michael Savage who passes away today while in office.

 China: The Japanese retain possession of Wuyuan, but local Chinese forces continue to pressure them.
-The Chinese 8th War Area attacks around Patzepu, Hsishantzu, Hsichiao, and Mankosu.
+The Chinese 8th War Area attacks around Patzepu, Hsishantzu, Hsichiao, and Manko.

 German Homefront: Robert Ley, long-time boss of the Nazi Labour Front and a close Hitler crony, finds that war "is a blessing, as women love fighters."
 His tall, blonde wife, Inge, is a close friend of Hitler, and some wonder just how close.